-(1) Voluntary Inactive Status.
-A training program may be granted temporary inactive status for up to two years:

-(a) The program director shall notify the Board in writing of the intended inactive date and the plan for allowing the currently enrolled students to complete the program.

-(b) The program shall be continued until the committed class schedule of currently enrolled students is completed.

-(2) Involuntary Inactive Status.
-A training program shall be placed on temporary inactive status for up to one year for the following reasons:

-(a) To allow an opportunity for the program to take corrective action; or

-(b) After a period of 12 months during which no classes were taught.

-(3) Process to reinstate active status:

-(a) A training program may be reinstated during the year of voluntary or involuntary inactive status by submitting satisfactory evidence that the program meets Board standards.
-(4) Voluntary Closing.
-When a facility, institution or individual considers closing a nursing assistant training program, the program director shall:

-(a) Notify the Board in writing of the intended closing date and the plan for allowing the currently enrolled students to complete the program.

-(b) Continue the program until the committed class schedule of currently enrolled students is completed.

-(c) Provide for the custody of the records:

-(A) If the nursing assistant or medication aide training program closes but the educational institution or licensed health care agency continues to function, the institution shall assume responsibility for the records of the students and the graduates.
-The Board of Nursing shall be advised of the arrangements made to safeguard the records.

-(B) If the facility-based or independent training program ceases to exist, the Board of Nursing shall be consulted about the maintenance of student records.
+- (1) Voluntary Inactive Status.
+A training program may be granted temporary inactive status for up to two years: - (a) The program director shall notify the Board in writing of the intended inactive date and the plan for allowing the currently enrolled students to complete the program. - (b) The program shall be continued until the committed class schedule of currently enrolled students is completed. - (2) Involuntary Inactive Status.
+A training program shall be placed on temporary inactive status for up to one year for the following reasons: - (a) To allow an opportunity for the program to take corrective action; or - (b) After a period of 12 months during which no classes were taught. - (3) Process to reinstate active status: A training program may be reinstated subsequent to voluntary or involuntary inactive status by submitting satisfactory evidence that the program meets Board stan- - (4) Voluntary Closing.
+When a facility, institution or individual considers closing a nursing assistant training program, the program director shall: - (a) Notify the Board in writing of the intended closing date and the plan for allowing the currently enrolled students to complete the program. - (b) Continue the program until the committed class schedule of currently enrolled students is completed. - (c) Provide for the custody of the records: - (A) If the nursing assistant or medication aide training program closes but the educational institution or licensed health care agency continues to function, the institution shall assume responsibility for the records of the students and the graduates.
+The Board of Nursing shall be advised of the arrangements made to safeguard the records. - (B) If the facility-based or independent training program ceases to exist, the Board of Nursing shall be consulted about the maintenance of student records.

-Hist.: BN 6-1999, f. & cert. ef.
+Stats.
+Implemented: ORS 678.440 & 678.444 Hist.: BN 6-1999, f. & cert. ef.
 7-8-99; BN 1-2004, f.
 1-29-04, cert. ef.
-2-12-04
+2-12-04; BN 2-2011, f. & cert. ef.
+7-11-11